A-Z of Ealing

 15th April 2022

-A-Z of Ealing reveals the history behind Ealing, its streets and buildings, industries and the people connected with the borough.
-Alongside the famous historical connections, are unusual characters, tucked away places and unique events that are less well-known.
-Readers will discover tales of the notorious highwayman Sixteen-Stringed Jack, Ealing’s connection with the British music scene in the 1960s and Acton’s history as a spa resort heritage among many other fascinating facts in this A-Z tour of Ealing’s history.
-It is fully illustrated with photography and will appeal to all those with an interest in this historic part of West London.
+A–Z of Ealing reveals the history behind Ealing, its streets and buildings, industries and the people connected with the borough.
+Alongside the famous historical connections are unusual characters, tucked-away places and unique events that are less well-known.
+Readers will discover tales of the notorious highwayman Sixteen String Jack, Ealing’s connection with the British music scene in the 1960s and Acton’s history as a spa resort, among many other fascinating facts in this A–Z tour of Ealing’s history.
+It is fully illustrated and will appeal to all those with an interest in this historic part of West London.